 The texture extraction algorithm built-in into FaceBuilder for Blender is still in its early experimental stage.
 We decided to include it to give you a simple approach of getting something good enough to start from.

 It works using the views where you’ve pinned the model: projecting each pixel of the UV map to the photo according to the model position.

-Before you launch texture creating process, you can setup the texture resolution and the desired UV map on the top of the Texture panel.
+Before launching the texture creating process, you can set up the texture resolution and the desired UV map on the top of the

 Texture panel.
 FaceBuilder has 4 different UV maps:

 Butterfly is aimed at reducing distortions with as few seams as possible.
 Our

 Legacy UV has even less distortions but there are many seams.